 Setup and Safety Guidelines

-Tables and booths must remain in their approved locations and may not obstruct walkways, doorways, or emergency exits.
-They must not be moved without prior approval from CAC.
-If using electrical outlets, all cords must be securely taped down to prevent tripping hazards.
+Tables and booths must not obstruct walkways, doorways, or emergency exits and may not be moved without prior approval from CAC.
+If using electrical outlets, all cords must be securely taped to the floor to prevent tripping hazards.
+Tables must also be fully accessible, with promotional materials positioned within reach for all community members.
+All tables must comply with MIT Environmental Health & Safety (EHS) guidelines; unsafe or restricted items, including open flames or other hazardous materials, are not permitted.

 Group Identification